khalilh2002/CodePractice/README.md

 - this will be added later after finishing the microservices project

 Feel free to explore and contribute to these projects.
 If you have any questions or need further information, check the respective README.md files in each project directory.

+## JEE Jakarta Projects

+- this will be added later after finishing the microservices project

+Feel free to explore and contribute to these projects.
+If you have any questions or need further information, check the respective README.md files in each project directory.

+Happy coding!

 Happy coding!